 Do You Provide A Late Rent Notice To Tenants?

-This notice should have the date, the address, the tenant’s name(s), your name and contact information and a warning that if it isn’t paid promptly, you will take the necessary steps required.
+To be truly effective, the notice should have the date, the address, the tenant’s name(s), your name and contact information and a warning that if it isn’t paid promptly, you will take the necessary steps required.

 Sounds a little heavy handed doesn’t it?